My Goodness Kitchen

 • Leave a Comment

-• They are all sweet and buttery but with sugar stabilising rolled oats, they won't have the kids bouncing off the walls.
-Nice.
+• They are all sweet and buttery but with sugar stabilising rolled oats.

 • You'll find the ingredients in your pantry - rolled oats, almond (or peanut!) butter, vanilla, coconut and dates.